8 The Command Line

 One annoyance about SSH is that it blocks the terminal it’s using and the connection will break when your computer goes to sleep.
 Many people like using the tmux command line utility to help solve these issues.

-tmux is a terminal multiplexer, which allows you to manipulate terminal sessions from the command line, including putting sessions into the background and making sessions durable through sleeps and other operations.
+As a terminal multiplexer, tmux allows you to manipulate terminal sessions from the command line, including putting sessions into the background and making sessions durable through sleeps and other operations.
 I’m mentioning tmux because many people love it, but I’ve found the learning curve too steep for me to use it regularly.
 Your mileage may vary.

 If you ever run into trouble using SSH, it has one of my favorite debugging modes.
 Just add a -v to your command for verbose mode.
 If that’s not enough information, add another v for more verbosity with -vv, and if that’s not enough, add another v for super verbose mode.